 An upgraded dual bar-wrapping line at Datrex has more than doubled output of its life-saving maritime food bars.
 Datrex is one of the world's leading manufacturers and distributors of safety and survival equipment and supplies used in the commercial marine industry.
-Its main product line is survival equipment for use in escape vessels aboard cruise ships, cargo ships, commercial fishing boats and offshore oil platforms.
+Its main product line is survival equipment for use in escape vessels aboard cruise ships, cargo ships, commercial fishing boats and off

 As regulated by the U.S. Coast Guard and other international marine governing bodies, such escape vessels must contain specific quantities of food and water rations to sustain life in the event of an emergency or disaster.
 Critical among these survival necessities are food bars, which, over the past 20 years, have grown to be a continually expanding product line for Datrex; not only in the marine industry, but for inclusion in emergency preparedness kits used during earthquakes, flooding and hurricanes where food supplies can be interrupted.

 This growth stretched the company's food-bar packaging line beyond its capacity.
 In mid-2011, Datrex opted to expand and upgrade the line to increase its throughput volume.
 "The packaging line that we had in place worked well for many years," says Scott Mills, evp operations at Datrex.
 "But we got to a point where we had so many orders coming in that the line just could not handle the production requirements anymore."